Universal geometrical link invariants: Geometric encoding of semi-simplicity vs non semi-simplicity

 \subsection{Acknowledgements}

-I would like to especially thank Christian Blanchet and Emmanuel Wagner for useful discussions related to this project.
+I would like to especially thank Christian Blanchet, Kazuo Habiro, Jun Murakami and Emmanuel Wagner for useful discussions related to this project.
 The author gratefully acknowledges the support of the ANR grant ANR-24-CPJ1-0026-01 at Universit\'e Clermont Auvergne - LMBP.
 Also, she acknowledges partial support by grants of the Ministry of Research, Innovation and Digitization, CNCS - UEFISCDI, project numbers PN-IV-P2-2.1-TE-2023-2040 and PN-IV-P1-PCE-2023-2001, within PNCDI IV.

 {\itshape

 Universit\'e Clermont Auvergne, CNRS, LMBP, F-63000 Clermont-Ferrand, France, \\Institute of Mathematics “Simion Stoilow” of the Romanian Academy, 21 Calea Grivitei Street, 010702 Bucharest, Romania.}